daniel-molina/visualequation/doc/FORMALISM.md

     cannot manage.
 1. Other cases?

-The next definitions specify the terminology used to prohibit certain subequations of an equation to be selected.
+Next definitions specify the terminology used to prohibit certain subequations of an equation to be selected.

 > **Note**:
 >